Ruvyrom/Ruvomain-Protocol/Docs/REMPLACEMENT.md

 ###📌 Context & FAQ

 1. **Why is this path archived/moved?**
-- The Ruvomain Protocol evolves continuously through regular refactoring, automated testing, and active Git commits.
+- The Ruvomain Protocol with URAAM - Universal Ruvomain ADB App-Manager, evolves continuously through regular refactoring, automated testing, and active Git commits.
 - Static forum screenshotsand drama age poorly; active open-source code does not.

 2. **Is this project a "scam"?**